thiagontnx/SecurityBootcamp/prevent/auth/auth.rst

    .. note:

       Even though the Nutanix cluster you are using is dedicated to the Bootcamp, all of our automation is based on the current configured passwords.
 Changing those passwords will break our internal automation system.
 Instead, we are providing you with a video describing the process.
-We do have the process documented, if you need to perform the steps showed below, let your instructor know.
-[TODO: Pete: Recommend we add these steps within a note]

 The first of which is Prism Element.
 Upon first log in, you are required to create a new, secure password for the local *Admin* account.